mottosso/pymel-mock/README.md

 ### Limitations

+> `# ImportError: No module named tools.py2mel #`

 Up till Maya 2017, PyMEL was a bundled bystander to Maya.
 But lately, some of Maya is written using it; most notably MASH.
 If you use MASH, then this mock will disable some of its functionality.

+You can squash this message by not loading MASH on start-up.
+It's a plain plug-in, to be found in the Maya Plug-in Manager.

 <br>